duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

  See `example/input` for a concrete example.

+  **Important**: Since TLC aims at constrained embedding problem, the user should at least provide the indices of boundary vertices as handles in the `input_file`, or provide them in a `handleFile` as described below.

  **It's possible to use your own mesh formats.** We provide two python scripts in directory `IO` to convert common mesh formats to our `input_file` format.

  To use the two scripts, make sure to install [meshio](https://github.com/nschloe/meshio) with